harvesthill/reddit-wiki-archive/steroids/thecycle/pct.md

 Timing is a very important factor when it comes to PCT.
 You want to start PCT around the time the compound will be exiting your body and no longer a major factor in causing suppression.
 In the medical field, after 4 half-lives the amount of drug (6.25%) is considered to be negligible regarding its therapeutic effects.
 The chart below is based on known terminal half-lives of AAS esters, as well as some theoretical half-lives (as some haven't been studied). **You will choose the ester that will require the most amount of time before starting PCT (SERM).**

 **IMPORTANT NOTE:** This is just the time the compound itself will be low enough to start PCT.
-This does not take into account for metabolites that have been found to have a correlation to LH &amp; FSH recovery in nandrolone.^(\[23\]) This could very well happen in other compounds as well.
+This does not take into account for metabolites that have been found to have a correlation to LH & FSH recovery in nandrolone.^(\[23\]) This could very well happen in other compounds as well.
 Be sure to get post PCT blood work to ensure recovery. **See Below**

 |Ester|Time To Wait After Last Pin Before Starting PCT (SERM)|
 |:-|:-|